idiocc/frontend/README.md

 The middleware constructor will initialise the middleware function to serve files from the specified directory (`frontend` by default).
 The files will be updated on-the-fly to fix their imports to relative paths (e.g., `preact` will be transformed into `/node_modules/preact/dist/preact.mjs`).
 Any CSS styles will also be served using an injector script.

+Files served with this middleware, either transpiler or plain JS, will be cached using their `mtime`.
+There is no need to compute `md5` because this middleware is means for the development purposes, whereas production code can be built with [_Depack_](https://artdecocode.com/depack/).

 __<a name="type-frontendconfig">`FrontendConfig`</a>__: Options for the middleware.

 |   Name    |   Type   |                                                                                                           Description                                                                                                            |           Default            |